-Colossians 2:16: "Let no man therefore judge you in meat, or in drink, or in respect of a holy day, or of the new moon, or of the sabbath days: 17 Which are a shadow of things to come; but the body is of Christ."
+Colossians 2:16-17: "Let no man therefore judge you in meat, or in drink, or in respect of a holy day, or of the new moon, or of the sabbath days: Which are a shadow of things to come; but the body is of Christ."

-Romans 14:5: "One man esteemeth one day above another: another esteemeth every day alike.
+Romans 14:5-6: "One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.
-6 He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it.
+He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it.
 He that eateth, eateth to the Lord, for he giveth God thanks; and he that eateth not, to the Lord he eateth not, and giveth God thanks."

-The lesson in these verses is clear.
-In the Old Testament the Israelites were under the Mosaic Law, and therefore they were required to to observe these feasts (along with all of the other provisions that were contained within the law).
-After the death of Jesus, however, the Old Testament was supplanted by the New Testament.
-We are no longer under the Mosaic Law; instead we are under grace.
+In the Old Testament the Israelites were under the Mosaic Law and they were required to to observe these feasts (along with all the other provisions that were contained in the law).
+However, after the death of Jesus the old covenant was replaced by the new covenant.
+We are no longer under the Mosaic Law!
+Instead we're under grace (Romans 6:14).
 Christians are not required to observe these festivals.
-Instead we have the freedom to do as we think best; we can observe them or we can ignore them.
+Instead we have the freedom to do as we think best.
+We can observe them or we can ignore them.
 The Bible commands Christians to not judge each other concerning this matter.
-Those who keep them are not better than those who don't (and vice versa).
+Those who keep them aren't better than those who don't (and vice versa).

-There is not enough time to explore each of the feasts in detail, so I will only cover them briefly.
-I hope this will give you a better understanding of the marvelous calendar that God gave to the Israelites.
+There's not enough time to explore each of these feasts in detail so I'll only cover them briefly.
+I hope this will give you a better understanding of the marvelous calendar that God gave to Israel.